pulumi/terraform-provider-aws/website/docs/r/vpc_peering_accepter.html.markdown

 ### Removing `aws_vpc_peering_connection_accepter` from your configuration

 AWS allows a cross-account VPC Peering Connection to be deleted from either the requester's or accepter's side.
-However, Terraform only allows the VPC Peering Connection to be deleted from the requester's side by removing the corresponding `aws_vpc_peering_connection` resource from your configuration.
+However, this provider only allows the VPC Peering Connection to be deleted from the requester's side by removing the corresponding `aws_vpc_peering_connection` resource from your configuration.
 Removing a `aws_vpc_peering_connection_accepter` resource from your configuration will remove it from your statefile and management, **but will not destroy the VPC Peering Connection.**